 The increasing pressure for such accommodation in the District's rural environment has the potential to compromise the landscape and amenity values of the District.
 Such development also has potential adverse affects on water quality and the roading network.
 Control in respect of colour and location will ensure impact on landscape values is kept to a minimum.
-With respect to "Rural Residential" areas identified on the planning maps, Council recognises that these areas are more intensively developed and consequently large separation distances are impracticable.
-A 50 metre separation distance will provide privacy for adjoining property owners.
+With respect to "Rural Residential" areas identified on the planning maps, Council recognises that these areas are more intensively developed and consequently large separation distances are Breach discretionary activity see Rule 4.7.4(i)